 Swiss Franc (CHF or Fr)

 Switzerland and Liechtenstein are the two countries where the Swiss Franc (CHF) The franc is the official currency.
 It is worth noting that it is the only currency denominated in francs left in Europe.
 This symbol of economic stability has historically been perceived as a safe haven currency, especially in times of international crises.
-Swiss National Bank is the issuing entity, and its monetary policy has been key to making the Swiss franc such a popular currency.
-In addition, its economy, known for its strength and stable banking system, has made the CHF one of the most reliable currencies in the world.
+Swiss National Bank The Swiss Federal Bank is the issuing entity, and its monetary policy has been key to making the Swiss franc such a highly valued currency.
+Furthermore, its economy, known for its strength and stable banking system, has made the CHF one of the most reliable currencies in the world.
+Moreover, Switzerland’s stability as a financial center in Europe, its low inflation rate, and its political neutrality have helped solidify the Swiss franc as a safe haven for investors.
+Some of the factors influencing its value include the demand for Swiss financial products, the strength of its economy, and uncertainty in international markets.

 Australian dollar

-The value of the Australian dollar is heavily influenced by Australia's role as a major exporter of minerals, especially gold and iron.
-These resources are consistently in demand by economies such as China, and any fluctuations in demand affect the value of its currency.
-The AUD is one of the most liquid currencies in the world and is widely used in the forex market.
+El Australian Dollar (AUD) is the official currency of Australia and is also used in other territories such as Christmas Islands, Cocos Islands, Heard Island and McDonald Islands, Norfolk Islands, Kiribati, Nauru y TuvaluIntroduced in 1966, the Australian dollar replaced the Australian pound and has gained ground in international markets, primarily in commodities trading.
+The value of the Australian dollar is heavily influenced by Australia’s role as a major exporter of minerals, especially gold and iron ore.
+These resources are consistently in demand by economies like China, and any fluctuations in demand affect the value of the currency.
+The AUD is one of the world’s most liquid currencies and is widely used in the forex market.

 Dinar